riksa/scroll/REWRITE.md

 # horizonta-scroller-template
-This is a template for gene
+This is a template for gener